jaximuss/jaximuss/README.md

 ### Hi there 👋

- i'm Jaximus Downing (definetely my real name 👀) i'm a dotnet developer looking for any project i can get my hands on. i use c# on a daily basis i make video games with unity and i make discord bot
+ I'm Jaximus Downing (definetely my real name 👀) i'm a dotnet developer looking for any project i can get my hands on. i use c# on a daily basis i make video games with unity and i make discord bot

 - 🔭 I’m currently working on several discord bots